The Pittsburgh Piping Society is excited to confirm the following instructors for the 2026 Jimmy McIntosh Piobaireachd Workshop Weekend.

 Andrew was the featured artist in a one hour television program recorded by the BBC in 2016 entitled ‘The Castle Session’ performing the Great Highland Bagpipe, Scottish Border Pipes, Scottish Smallpipes, low whistle and penny whistle

 Since arriving in 2010, Andrew has transformed the Carnegie Mellon University Pipes and Drums into one of the leading pipe bands in the United States.
-In 2019 the band were crowned American Pipe Band Champions at Norfolk, Virginia winning both the traditional March, Strathspey and Reel and contemporary Medley Selection categories.
+In August 2025, the band took 2nd and 5th place wins, respectively, in the European and World Pipe Band Championships.